digitalservice4germany/useid-architecture/doc/eID/eid-integration-magnus.md

 ### 2. ID process

-The process of scanning the eID has not changed for the eService.
-Changes for the users are in using the UseID mobile app and their smartphone as scanning devices.
+The underlying eID technology has not changed for the eService, including the process steps of scanning the identification document and PIN entry.
+Changes for the users are in using the UseID mobile app on their smartphones as scanning devices.

 ### 3. Success and Refresh